Please sign this petition to call for the release of all religious prisoners in Eritrea

 Eritrean Country Profile

 In 1952, Eritrea joined Ethiopia as part of a federation.
-When Ethiopia annexed Eritrea as a province 10 years later, a struggle for independence began that ended with victory by the Eritrean rebels in 1991.
-In 1998, a border war with Ethiopia began, ending with intervention from the U.N. in December 2000 and a peace agreement.
+When Ethiopia annexed Eritrea as a province 10 years later, a struggle for independence began that ended with

 A November 2010 religious liberty report says that Eritrean President Isaias Afewerki wants to restrict and pre-empt any formation of people’s association.
 He fears that religious freedom will lead to evangelism by Christian groups and thereby cause social tensions that can be exploited by “outside forces” to destabilize the nation.
 Additionally, he views democracy as a threat to the nation’s unity and stability.